sunshinescience/sunshinescience.github.io/_posts/2019-06-30-pandas-example1.md

     Preliminary Version of the Third Catalogue of Nearby Stars GLIESE W., JAHREISS H.
     Astron.
 Rechen-Institut, Heidelberg (1991)

-It appears that for this data set, the spectral_class column uses the Morgan-Keenan (MK) [system](https://en.wikipedia.org/wiki/Stellar_classification) using the letters O, B, A, F, G, K, and M, a sequence from the hottest (O type) to the coolest (M type).
-Each letter class is also subdivided using a numeric digit (0 is hottest and 9 is coolest).
-For simplification, we will use the first letter and the number next to it, from the spectral_class column, in order to plot the data.
-The absolute magnitude will be plotted against the spectral class, which will be sorted from hottest to coolest.

 ## Read data from a fixed-width .dat file